last edited/extended: 22 October 2024

 No. That’s not the kind of thing anyone but a doctor can recommend.

-I went through a roller coaster in those three months.
-First determined to have the breasts removed, then starting to doubt my determination, after all, what does it do to the body if you remove two organs?
 And that was my biggest worry.
-How does the body cope with that.
+How does the body cope with a removal?
 I have to shrug at this point.
 Like I mentioned before, I wasn’t going in strong, so I don’t know why my recovery took so long.